SensorsINI/chipmunk/README.md

 ## Repository Information

-This repository is maintained by the sensorsINI organization.
+This repository is maintained by Tobi Delbruck for the [Sensors Group](https://sensors.ini.ch) at the Inst. of Neuroinformatics (UZH-ETH Zurich).
 For the original source and official documentation, please visit the [official Chipmunk website](https://john-lazzaro.github.io/chipmunk/).